 UK Orders Tech Firms to Block Child Nude Images

-The UK government has given major technology companies, including Apple and Google, three months to activate built-in features or implement technical solutions on smartphones and tablets to detect and block nude images of children, according to a Home Office press release published on 8 June 2026.
-Prime Minister Keir Starmer announced the measure in a speech at London Tech Week and said the government will introduce legislation if firms do not comply, with potential fines and even criminal liability for executives as a last resort, the press release said.
-The plan applies to both existing and new devices and allows adults to access nude content via an age verification process, the government statement said.
+The UK government has given major technology companies, including Apple and Google, three months to activate built-in features or implement technical solutions on smartphones and tablets to detect and block nude images of children, according to a Home Office press release published on 8 June 2026 and reporting by Reuters and the BBC.
+Prime Minister Keir Starmer announced the measure in a speech at London Tech Week and said the government will introduce legislation if firms do not comply, with potential fines and, as a last resort, criminal liability for executives.
+The plan applies to both existing and newly sold devices and would let adults access nude content after an age-verification process.
+Officials said they are already drafting legislation.
+Apple already applies some default age checks on iPhones, but nudity detection does not extend to third-party messaging apps, cameras, or search.

 What happened

 The UK government announced new requirements for device-level controls to prevent children from taking, sharing, or viewing nude images on smartphones and tablets, per a Home Office press release published on 8 June 2026.
-Prime Minister Keir Starmer made the announcement in a speech at London Tech Week, saying, "Today I'm calling on tech companies operating in this country to introduce device controls that prevent children from sending and receiving sexually explicit images," according to Reuters.
-The government gave firms, including Apple and Google, a three-month window to activate built-in features or implement technical solutions, the press release said.
-If companies fail to act, the government said it will bring forward legislation to force compliance and is considering fines and, as a last resort, criminal liability for bosses, the press release added.
+Prime Minister Keir Starmer made the announcement at London Tech Week, saying, "Today I'm calling on tech companies operating in this country to introduce device controls that prevent children from sending and receiving sexually explicit images," according to Reuters.
+The government gave firms, including Apple and Google, a three-month window to activate built-in features or implement technical solutions.
+If companies fail to act, the government said it will bring forward legislation to force compliance and is considering fines and, as a last resort, criminal liability for bosses.

 Technical details

-The government statement says the rules will apply to both existing and newly sold smartphones and tablets and could extend to operating system providers and parts of the supply chain, per the official gov.uk notice.
-The press release also said adults would still be able to take, share, or view nude content after passing an age verification process.
-The Home Office posted on social media that "There is no data collection, no monitoring and no reporting," and that "the device will simply block harmful content across all apps and services," according to reporting by The Record.
-The gov.uk notice notes that Apple has implemented some default age checks on iPhones but that nudity detection is not applied to third-party messaging services, cameras, apps, or search, the government said.
+The government statement says the rules will apply to both existing and newly sold smartphones and tablets and could extend to operating-system providers and parts of the supply chain, per the gov.uk notice.
+Adults would still be able to take, share, or view nude content after passing an age-verification process.
+The Home Office said the approach involves no data collection, no monitoring, and no reporting, and that devices would simply block harmful content across apps and services.
+The gov.uk notice states that Apple already applies some default age checks on iPhones, but that nudity detection is not applied to third-party messaging services, cameras, apps, or search.

 Industry context

 Reported responses have been mixed.
 Reuters quoted a Google spokesperson saying the company is "working constructively with UK partners to find effective, privacy-preserving solutions that deter the spread of harmful content while ensuring a safe digital environment for young people."
-Apple did not provide a comment to Reuters, according to that report.
-UK advocacy groups have expressed divergent views in live coverage by the BBC: the National Society for the Prevention of Cruelty to Children said it "strongly support[s] the government's decision," while Big Brother Watch called the approach "extreme technological censorship," the BBC reported.
+Apple did not provide a comment to Reuters, per that report.
+In live BBC coverage, the National Society for the Prevention of Cruelty to Children said it strongly supports the decision, while Big Brother Watch called the approach "extreme technological censorship."

 For practitioners